An insider’s take by Napa Valley tour guides by Randall Reeves and company

 Most of the over 500 wineries in Napa welcome guests for winery tours, education and wine tasting.
-If you have just one day to tour the wine country from San Francisco, which are the best places to go in Napa Valley?
+If you have just one day for a wine country tour from San Francisco, which are the best places to go in Napa Valley?
 With so many amazing Napa wineries, that is not an easy question to answer.

-This post is intended to be a helpful guide to the best winery experiences, not the best wines.
-The Napa Valley wineries featured were hotly debated by weeks by our Napa Valley tour guides based on their first-hand knowledge about the hospitality, quality, ambiance, and the overall wine tasting experience at hundreds of Napa wineries.
+This post is intended to be a helpful guide to the best wine tasting in California, not the best wines.
+The Napa Valley wineries featured were hotly debated by weeks by our Napa Valley tour guides based on their first-hand knowledge about the hospitality, quality, ambiance, and the overall wine tasting experience at hundreds of Napa wine tours.

 According to our panel of guides, these are the ‘best’ winery tour and tasting experiences in Napa Valley:

 - Stags Leap (Best Wine Cave)